1983–84 Port Vale F.C. season: Finances

 On the financial side, a £50,601 profit was recorded with donations from the Development Fund of £146,177 and an income of £73,023 from the open market rents.
 Wages had been cut back to £310,542, whilst gate receipts rose to £180,504.
 The club's shirt sponsors were PMT.
-Steve Fox left for Chester City and Gary Pollard joined Mansfield Town.
-However Mark Bright signed with Leicester City against Rudge's wishes, and a tribunal handed Vale £33,333 and top-up clauses.
+Steve Fox left for Chester City, and Gary Pollard joined Mansfield Town.
+However, Mark Bright signed with Leicester City against Rudge's wishes.
+A tribunal handed Vale £33,333 and top-up clauses.
 O'Keefe also requested a transfer, as he felt he would receive no further international caps playing in the fourth tier.
 Mick Cullerton, then Vale's commercial manager, later claimed that vast wage disparities in the squad caused discontent and reduced club morale.

 Cup competitions

-In the FA Cup, Vale were eliminated at the First Round by Lincoln City.
+In the FA Cup, Vale were eliminated in the first round by Lincoln City with a 2–1 home defeat.

-In the League Cup, Vale 'ran riot' over Wrexham at the Racecourse Ground to go through to the Second Round 8–2 on aggregate.
+In the League Cup, Vale 'ran riot' over Wrexham at the Racecourse Ground to go through to the second round 8–2 on aggregate.
 Coming up against Ron Atkinson's Manchester United, they were defeated 1–0 at home despite 'a workmanlike performance', and beaten 2–0 at Old Trafford in a 'credible' game.
 The home leg in Burslem saw a crowd of 19,855 – the highest crowd since the visit of West Ham United in 1973.
 This raised £45,873 in gate receipts for the club.
-However a fifty-strong gang of Manchester thugs caused chaos in Burslem town centre, stabbing a man from Brown Edge.
+However, a fifty-strong gang of Manchester thugs caused chaos in Burslem town centre, stabbing a man from Brown Edge.

-In the Associate Members' Cup, Vale beat Fourth Division Hereford United 1–0 at Edgar Street.
+In the Associate Members' Cup, Vale beat Fourth Division side Hereford United 1–0 at Edgar Street.
 They were then beaten 2–0 at the Memorial Stadium by Bristol Rovers.